AlexandruDodita/AzureVoxel/documentation_guide.md

     *   Enables depth testing for correct 3D rendering.
     *   Creates a `Camera` object, positioning it for a good view of the terrain and setting mouse sensitivity.
     *   (Note: The call to an external Python script `create_texture.py` to generate textures has been commented out, as textures are now expected to be pre-existing, e.g., `spritesheet.png`.)
-    *   Creates a `World` object, defining its render distance (currently 12 chunks) and initializing a grid of chunks.
+    *   Creates a `World` object, defining its render distance (e.g., 3 chunks, adjustable for performance/viewing needs).
+The world dynamically loads/generates chunks based on this render distance and player position via its `update()` method.
     *   Enters the main game loop which continues until the window is closed.
         *   Calculates `deltaTime` for frame-rate independent movement and physics.
         *   Calculates and updates Frames Per Second (FPS).
         *   Processes keyboard input via the `camera.processKeyboard()` method.
         *   Processes mouse input for camera orientation using `window.getMouseOffset()` and `camera.processMouseMovement()`.
         *   Creates the view matrix using `camera.getViewMatrix()`.
-        *   Creates the projection matrix using `glm::perspective`, defining the camera\'s field of view, aspect ratio, and near/far clipping planes.
+        *   Creates the projection matrix using `glm::perspective`, defining the camera's field of view, aspect ratio, and near/far clipping planes.
         *   Clears the screen with a sky blue color and clears the depth buffer.
+        *   Calls `world.update(camera)` to handle dynamic loading/unloading of chunks around the camera.
+This method now ensures chunks are initialized (loaded from file or generated using a seed, saved, and meshed) as they come into render distance.
-        *   Renders the world using `world.render()`, passing the projection, view matrices, and camera object.
+        *   Renders the currently loaded and active chunks using `world.render()`, passing the projection, view matrices, and camera object.
         *   Prints the current camera position and FPS to the console.
         *   Swaps the front and back buffers of the window (`window.swapBuffers()`) to display the rendered frame.
-        *   Polls for window events like keyboard presses or mouse movements (`window.pollEvents()`).
     *   After the loop ends (window is closed), it prints a newline and returns 0, indicating successful execution.

 ---

 ### `create_texture.py` in `./`
 This Python script is responsible for programmatically generating a texture for a grass block.
 It uses the Pillow (PIL) library to create and manipulate image data.
-(Note: This script is currently not actively used by `main.cpp` for block texture generation as of the latest changes; the system expects a `spritesheet.png` in `res/textures/`.)
+(Note: This script is currently not actively used by `main.cpp` for block texture generation as of the latest changes; the system expects a `Spritesheet.PNG` in `res/textures/`.)
 The generated texture has distinct top (grass), sides (dirt), and bottom (darker dirt) sections, with some added noise for visual variation and an outline.
 The script saves the generated texture to `res/textures/grass_block.png` and also copies it to `build/res/textures/grass_block.png` if the `build` directory exists.

 *   **(script execution)** - The script performs the following steps when run:
     *   Ensures the `res/textures` directory exists, creating it if necessary.